DaniD4n/High-Voltage-PD-Analysis/README.md

 # Partial Discharge Statistical Analysis

+## Main Objective

+Develop statistical models capable of characterizing Partial Discharge measurements and supporting the generation of realistic synthetic datasets for Machine Learning applications.

 ## Overview

 This repository contains tools for the statistical analysis and preprocessing of Partial Discharge (PD) measurements.